jina-ai/executor-riisearcher/README.md

 ## Index and search

-This example shows a common usage pattern where we first index some documents, and then perform search on the index.
+This example shows a common usage pattern where we first train and index some documents, and then perform search on the indexed data.

 Note that to achieve the desired trade-off between index and query time on one hand, and search accuracy on the other, you will need to "finetune" the index parameters.
 For more information on that, see [rii documentation](https://rii.readthedocs.io/en/latest/source/tips.html).

-### Training

-To use a trainable Rii indexer we can first train the indexer with the data from `train_data_file`:
+To use a trainable Rii indexer we can first train the indexer and then make a search

 ```python
 import numpy as np